This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Friday 5pm-11pm, Saturday 12pm – 11pm, Sunday 12pm – 10pm

 YOU MIGHT LIKE: Leytonstone Beer Mile guide >

 Hackney Brewery High Hill Taproom

-After a highly successful crowdfunding campaign during the coronavirus pandemic, the Blackhorse Beer Mile is now host to the Hackney Brewery High Hill Taproom, located just across the road from Wildcard Brewery’s Lockwood Way taproom and officially opening in September 2021 (although it has been open for a soft launch since June 2021).
+After a highly successful crowdfunding campaign during the coronavirus pandemic, the Blackhorse Beer Mile is now host to the Hackney Brewery High Hill Taproom, located just across the road from Wildcard Brewery’s Lockwood Way taproom.

-Dog friendly and with food available from a street food van just across the street, you could easily spend an evening here trying the 20 or so taps.
+Dog friendly and with food delivery available from Yard Sale Pizza, you could easily spend an evening here trying the 20 or so taps.

 Hackney Brewery High Hill Taproom address